Skip to Content

 A loaf of baked golden brown bread sitting on a cooling rack over a marble counter.

 Bread starter is yeast.
 It’s not dry yeast, rapid rise yeast, or yeast that you buy in a little packet.
-I wanted to mention this because some bread recipes indicate they are a “Yeastless Bread”.
+I wanted to mention this because some bread recipes indicate they are “Yeastless Bread”.
 They’re not if they use a natural or wild yeast such as our bread starter.

 I sent them our post on How to start your own Bread Starter and told them this sandwich bread recipe was on its way.
 It’s just bread and water with a little magic bacteria and microbes.
 You can read a little more about its science if you’re interested.